Influence of ambient temperature on cavitation bubble dynamics: Bubble collapse pattern near a rigid wall

 Figure \ref{fig:wall2.15}(c) illustrates representative frames from the experiment conducted at $T=90^\circ \text{C}$.
-The wrinkles induced by secondary cavitation are prominently visible on the bubble surface, contributing to pronounced Rayleigh-Taylor instability at the end of collapse (frames 1-2).
+Prominent wrinkles induced by secondary cavitation appear on the bubble surface, enhancing Rayleigh-Taylor instability at the end of collapse (frames 1–2).
 During the rebound phase, these surface wrinkles evolve into protruding bubbles (frame 3).
-Subsequently, as the top surface of the bubble contracts rapidly downward during the second collapse, a jet forms (frame 4).
-However, the jet velocity remains extremely low, and no significant jet penetration is observed.
+During the second collapse, rapid contraction of the bubble’s top surface generates a jet (frame 4).
+However, the jet velocity remains very low, with no significant penetration.
 Instead, fragmented bubbles migrate downward at approximately 1 m/s under the momentum of the jet and eventually impact the wall after a significantly long timescale (frames 5-6).
-As anticipated, the increased ambient temperature substantially reduces the intensity of bubble collapse and the jet velocity, thereby weakening the impact of bubble collapse on the wall.
+As anticipated, the elevated ambient temperature substantially diminishes both the collapse intensity and jet velocity, thereby reducing the bubble's impact on the wall.